gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

  "description": "Missing required field [password]"
 }
 ```
-Nice! a password is also required, seems reasonable, let's do it
+Nice!
+A password is also required, seems reasonable, let's do it
 ```
 http://balanced-hangman.herokuapp.com/me> body-set
 *** Enter two blank lines, or hit Ctrl-D, to signify the end of the body